 The term splenomegaly generally denotes a palpably enlarged spleen.
 However, it may also refer to an enlarged spleen detected by an imaging test.
 Splenomegaly can be found in 3% of the normal population.
-Prevalence in other populations varies according to diverse etiologies.

 Fine-needle aspiration of splenic lesions can be accomplished in selected cases but may expose the patient to risk of splenic rupture.
 It should be performed only by an experienced interventional radiologist, with surgical support in case of splenic laceration or rupture.
 Ultimately, some splenic lesions can be diagnosed only by splenectomy with pathologic exam of the removed organ.